aredn/documentation/arednGettingStarted/node_status.rst

 Center Column
 -------------

-The center column has three main sections (listed from top to bottom).
+The center column has four main sections (listed from top to bottom).

 Local Services
   This section displays the service links for any mesh services on your node or its locally-connected devices.
 These service links are displayed side by side in two columns.
 Clicking any of the links will navigate to the selected service.

 Local Devices
   This section displays any devices that are directly connected to your node.
 This includes devices that are connected to your node's :abbr:`LAN (Local Area Network)` via Ethernet cable (such as :abbr:`VoIP (Voice over IP)` phones, IP cameras, or service computers).
-Be aware that DHCP devices with *Do Not Propagate* checked will not be displayed under the *Local Devices* section.
+Be aware that DHCP devices with *Do Not Propagate* checked will not be displayed.

   .. admonition:: Basic Link Quality Metrics